Dragon Ball Z: Kakarot: Gameplay

 Kakarot is primarily an action role-playing game with fighting game elements.
 The player can battle opponents and do activities like fishing, collecting Z orbs, eating, driving in a hover car, training, and putting characters in soul emblems.
 The game's plot follows the progression of the anime series, as the player interacts with the surrounding world as the different playable characters.
 Players can explore the world and complete side quests to progress the story.
-The game is broken up into four storylines: the Saiyan Saga, the Frieza Saga, the Cell Saga (where the player acquires their hover car), and the Buu Saga.
+The game is broken up into four storylines: the Saiyan Saga, the Frieza Saga, the Cell Saga, and the Buu Saga.
+Bonus storylines can be purchased as downloadable content, covering parts of Dragon Ball Super, Dragon Ball Daima, the original Dragon Ball, and two television specials.

-Bonus storylines can be purchased as downloadable content; including a retelling of the Battle of Gods and the Resurrection 'F' storylines seen in Dragon Ball Super.
-A DLC original storyline set after the events of Dragon Ball Z: The History of Trunks, featuring Future Trunks' confrontation with Babidi to prevent Majin Buu's awakening (a scenario briefly covered in both the Super Anime and Manga), was released on June 11, 2021.

-There are seven playable characters in Dragon Ball Z: Kakarot that the player will guide throughout the story.
+There are seven playable characters in the base game that the player will guide throughout the story.
 These include Goku, Vegeta, Gohan, Piccolo, Future Trunks, Gotenks, and Vegito.
 As the player progresses through the game, they will unlock new characters to play.

-In addition to the playable characters, the player is able to select two supporting characters to aid in their battle each with their own special moves.
-These characters include Krillin, Yamcha, Tien Shinhan, Chiaotzu, Android 18, Goten, and Kid Trunks.
+The player is also able to select two supporting characters to aid in battles.
+These include all playable characters, along with Krillin, Yamcha, Tien Shinhan, Chiaotzu, Android 18, Goten, and Kid Trunks.

-The bosses that appear in-game include Raditz, Nappa, Vegeta, Cui, Dodoria, Zarbon, Ginyu Force, Frieza, Android 19, Android 20, Android 18, Android 17, Cell, Cell Jr., Pui Pui, Yakon, Dabura, Majin Vegeta, Majin Buu, Super Buu, Kid Buu, Beerus and Mira.
+The bosses that appear in-game include Raditz, Nappa, Vegeta, Cui, Dodoria, Zarbon, the Ginyu Force, Frieza, Android 19, Android 20, Android 18, Android 17, Cell, Cell Jr., Pui Pui, Yakon, Dabura, Majin Vegeta, Majin Buu, Super Buu, Kid Buu, Beerus, and Mira.
 Bonyū (ボニュー), an original character designed by Dragon Ball creator Akira Toriyama for the game, also appears as a boss.